For millions of Americans who took advantage of a delayed deadline, it’s the least wonderful time of the year: Tax season.

 For example, if you carry a balance on your credit card, the interest you’ll pay will vastly outweigh the value of any credit card rewards you’d earn.
 We do not recommend paying your taxes with a credit card in this situation.
 If you can’t pay off the balance immediately, skip the credit card.

-We also do not recommend using a credit card to pay taxes if you are not working towards a minimum spending requirement for a new credit card account.
+It also won’t make sense to use a credit card to pay taxes if you aren’t working towards a minimum spending requirement for a new credit card account.

 Paying taxes with a credit card can be a great way to meet a minimum spending requirement for a new credit card account.
 But if you’re not earning a sign-up bonus for your spend, it’s likely not worth it.